edwios/IoT/WeatherStation_v3/Readme.md

 Weather station based on the new SI7021 Temperature and Humidity sensor and ESP8266 running NodeMCU firmware.
 Incorporated also the function to monitor the brightness of the environment, as well as motion (by means of a PIR motion sensor) and sound detection by means of a sound sensor.

-mw.lua subscribes to the following two topics in MQTT: sensornet/command/arm, and sensornet/command/disarm
+mw.lua subscribes to the following two topics in MQTT:<br/>
+sensornet/command/arm, and<br/>
+sensornet/command/disarm

-The topic "sensornet/command/arm" will arm the motion alarm.
+The topic "sensornet/command/arm" will arm the motion alarm.<br/>
-And the topic "sensornet/command/disarm" will disarm it.
+And the topic "sensornet/command/disarm" will disarm it.<br/>
 When the motion alarm is armed, any motion detected will trigger a MQTT message with topic of "$BASE_TOPIC/alarm/motion".

 ### New with version 3.1 ###